Spence M. Armstrong

-Spence M. "Sam" Armstrong (born 1934) is a retired four-star general, combat veteran, and test pilot in the United States Air Force (USAF).
+Spence M. "Sam" Armstrong (born 1934) is a retired three-star general, combat veteran, and test pilot in the United States Air Force (USAF).
 In his thirty-four years of military service, he served in command assignments at five different levels in the USAF and retired as vice commander of Air Force Systems Command.

 Armstrong spent eleven more years as a senior executive at the National Aeronautics and Space Administration (NASA) leading the agency's human resources efforts and programs with academia.

 Early life

 Armstrong was born in 1934 in Columbia, Tennessee, and graduated from Hay Long High School in 1951.
 He spent a year at Vanderbilt University before entering the United States Naval Academy in Annapolis, Maryland.
 In 1956, he graduated with distinction earning a Bachelor of Science degree in engineering.
 Armstrong accepted his commission as a second lieutenant in the United States Air Force.